 - Association standards, guidelines, and policies

 Communication plan.
 This plan defines the frequency and format for communication about the project with different groups, such as the core project team, leadership, and staff.
 The project team must always be kept in the loop.
-After the kick-off meeting, people tend to run to their corner, start working, and never talk to anyone else until something’s due.
-Don’t!
-Without regular communication, they could miss critical information that affects their work.
+Throughout the project, people tend to focus on their own tasks without grasping their impact on others, especially in remote settings.
+It’s critical to establish the right cadence and style of communication that will effectively support the core team.
+For example, some teams prefer daily standup meetings while others prefer longer weekly meetings.

 For large projects, consider reviewing organizational strategies and standards that may impact the project, such as: